Mohanavadivel-git/caasworkshop/README.md

 ## Deploying Apps to Ford's CaaS Platform

+![OpenShift Logo](images/OpenShift_Logo.svg)

 This is a hands-on, training workshop to get application development teams started in Ford's Container as a Service platform.

-![OpenShift Logo](images/OpenShift_Logo.svg)

 This workshop will provide instructions to build application container images, then deploying these images to the CaaS platform.
 Workshop participants will experience deploying a sample application to the CaaS environment from their workstation.

-## Setup

-- Login to https://api.caas.ford.com/ with your CDSID and password.
-You should be able to log in and see the `devenablement-workshop-dev` namespace. **DO NOT** deploy/create objects until the workshop.

 ## Agenda